rae-t627/AES-Encryption_Decryption/README.md

 ## AES Encryption and Decryption

 In this program, we have implemented 128 bit key AES.
+This project was done as part of the Kludge Project regarding Image Steganography using K means clustering.

 ### AES Encryption:
 It mainly consists of two parts: Key expansion and Encryption